MikkoVihtakari/BioticExplorer/README.md

 ## Installation of the desktop version

+A desktop version of the app can be installed on any modern computer.
 The app requires [R](https://www.r-project.org/) and [RStudio](https://www.rstudio.com/).
 Install these software on your computer following the instructions on the respective webpages.
 Open RStudio and install the [Shiny](https://shiny.rstudio.com/) package: